nicolasbertolino/les-ptits-coquelicots/README.md

 # Les p'tits coquelicots
 [www.lesptitscoquelicots.com](https://www.lesptitscoquelicots.com/)

-This is my very first website.
+My very first website.
 It was initially made on Ruby on rails, as a training purpose, before I decided it could fit as plain HTML CSS JS static website.

 It features the following: